SERG-Delft/desosa2019/chapters/pytorch/index.md

 ### External Entities

 External entities are examined in detail as follows:
-* Communication: Communications are mainly done in <a href="https://www.GitHub.com">GitHub</a>, <a href="https://discuss.pytorch.org/">PyTorchDiscuss</a> and <a href="https://slack.com/">Slack</a>.
+* Communication: Communications are mainly done in [GitHub](https://www.GitHub.com), [PyTorchDiscuss](https://discuss.pytorch.org/) and [Slack](https://slack.com/).
 Communicators supply data to Pytorch in the form of conversational materials to be studied to help Pytorch improve.

-* Storage: <a href="https://aws.amazon.com/">AWS</a>, <a href="https://www.google.cn/">Google</a> and <a href="https://www.microsoft.com/">Microsoft</a> all have provided support of their cloud platforms for data storage of PyTorch.
+* Storage: [AWS](https://aws.amazon.com/), [Google](https://www.google.cn/) and [Microsoft](https://www.microsoft.com/) all have provided support of their cloud platforms for data storage of PyTorch.

 * Tools: [Horovod](https://github.com/uber/horovod) is a distributed training framework that can be used by PyTorch.
 [Pytorch Geometry](https://github.com/arraiy/torchgeometry) is a library of PyTorch for geometric computer vision.
 [TensorBoardX](https://github.com/lanpa/tensorboardX) is a visulization tool that can log events happening e.g. during training of a neural network.
 [Translate](https://github.com/lanpa/tensorboardX) extends PyTorch functionality to train for machine translation models.